Cervicogenic headaches FAQ

 - Pain that worsens with certain movements.

-Some people also experience additional symptoms similar to migraines, such as sensitivity to light or noise, blurry vision or tummy troubles.
+Some people also experience additional symptoms similar to migraines, such as sensitivity to light or noise, blurry vision or stomach upset.

 What are the treatment options for cervicogenic headaches?